werner-duvaud/muzero-general/README.md

 MuZero is a state of the art RL algorithm for board games (Chess, Go, ...) and Atari games.
 It is the successor to [AlphaZero](https://arxiv.org/abs/1712.01815) but without any knowledge of the environment underlying dynamics.
 MuZero learns a model of the environment and uses an internal representation that contains only the useful information for predicting the reward, value, policy and transitions.
 MuZero is also close to [Value prediction networks](https://arxiv.org/abs/1707.03497).
 See [How it works](https://github.com/werner-duvaud/muzero-general/wiki/How-MuZero-works).

+## Important!

+This repository is fork of base MuZero implementation.
+Main target of fork allow higher customiztion and usage as library, more simular to OpenAI stable-baseelines.

 ## Features

 * [x] Residual Network and Fully connected network in [PyTorch](https://github.com/pytorch/pytorch)